Farpathan/vmware-sharedfolderfix/README.md

 # VMware Shared Folders Fix

-A simple script to fix VMware shared folder not displaying after installing vmware-tools
+A simple script to fix VMware shared folder not displaying after installing vmware-tools.
+Additionally, the script also give you the option to automatically add a bookmark in the file manager to the shared folder directory.

 ## Prerequisites